bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-02.md

 - Gibs comes out to investigate the fuss.
 Denies having heard anything last night and blames the strangers
 - The situation starts to become heated, but the sheriff puts an end to it

 Torrin and Razvan return to Lorrimor Place, where Kendra had some breakfast ready.
 Ihrin continued to sleep in, and Calvinus, still puking his guts out and sure that he would have to get better in order to die, had no interest in breakfast.
 The others enjoyed the light repast that Kendra had prepared.
 Following breakfast, Razvan perused the Professor's journal.
-Ludmilla hung out with Kendra and Torrin, who caught up and shared more stories about the Professor.
+Ludmilla hung out with Kendra and Torrin, who caught up and discussed Kendra’s future plans.

 ### The Sheriff Returns
 A slow knock on the door shortly before noon, revealed Sherrif Caeller, who was following up on the verbal altercation with Gibbs at the monument.